Flag of Florida: The Chase Flag (1861)

 In January 1861, Florida declared that it had seceded from the Union and declared itself a "sovereign and independent nation," reaffirming the Preamble in the Constitution of 1838.
-The state used the Naval Ensign of Texas as a provisional flag between January and September 1861.
-It also used this flag when Floridian forces took control of U.S. forts and a Navy yard in Pensacola.
+The state used the Naval Ensign of Texas as a provisional flag between January and September 1861, featuring red and white stripes with a blue canton with a white star It also used this flag when Floridian forces took control of U.S. forts and a Navy yard in Pensacola.
 Colonel William H. Chase was commander of Floridian troops, and the flag is also referred to as the Chase Flag.